Phala-Network/index-contract/README.md

 - Task

     A Task contains bunch of steps, each of step represents an operation on a blockchain.
-It can be one of `Bridge`, `Swap`, and `Transfer`.
+It can be one of `Bridge`, `Swap`, and `Transfer`

 - Request